 FIGURE 8.
-Tetrationals to base b=10, $b=e\approx 2.71$, b=2, b=1.5, $b=\exp(1/e)\approx 1.44$ (the same curve as F_1 in figure 1), and $b=\sqrt{2}\approx 1.41$ versus real argument.
+Tetrationals to base b=10, $b=e\approx 2.71$, b=2, b=1.5, $b=\exp(1/e)\approx 1.44$ (the same curve as F_1 in Figure 1), and $b=\sqrt{2}\approx 1.41$ versus real argument.

-provides a smooth (holomorphic) transition from the exponential at c=1 to the logarithm at c=-1, passing through the "square root" of the exponential at x=1/2, the identity function at c=0 and the "square root" of the logarithm at c=-1/2.
+The fractional iterations by (44), (45) can be evaluated for complex values of z and even for complex values of c; but only at integer values of c can these two functions be considered as holomorphic extensions of each other.
+The fractional iteration provides a smooth (holomorphic) transition from the exponential at c=1 to the logarithm at c=-1, passing through the "square root" of the exponential at x=1/2, the identity function at c=0 and the "square root" of the logarithm at c=-1/2.
 In a similar way, the complex iterations of a function can be considered.

 The non-integer iteration of the exponentials provides a set of functions that grow up faster than any polynomial but slower than any exponential.
 Such functions may find applications in various areas of physics and technology.
-Similar non-integer iteration for other functions (including the exponentials of different bases and factorial) were discussed recently [7, 9, 10, 11], but the peculiarity of the fixed points of the exponential at the base $b = \exp(1/e)$ required the special consideration above.
+Similar non-integer iterations for other functions (including the exponentials of different bases and factorial) were discussed recently [7, 9, 10, 11], but the peculiarity of the fixed points of the exponential at the base $b = \exp(1/e)$ required the special consideration above.